NRK TV Random: Discover content spontaneously

 Users are encouraged to input random text or emojis, which is then tagged by the system to hunt for a match in the library of possible responses stored.

 The fun lies in the absurd match between user input and snippet response (attached).
 This communication creates a very personalised form of micro-content like memes/reels controlled by user input.
 The goal is to bridge them to the source of the content.
-Tagging cannot be limited to content-descriptive keywords but a highly diverse system to allow for a more creative matches.
-This was too big to be explored within the scope of this project.

 Project image